Waterbury Public Library Policies

 - Children are expected to behave in a manner appropriate to a library setting.
 If, in the opinion of the staff, a child behaves in a manner inappropriate to a library setting (see the section on Appropriate Library Behavior above) the child will be told to leave the library.

-- Parents or guardians are responsible for paying for any damage to library facilities, materials, or equipment caused by their children.
+- Parents or guardians are responsible for paying for any damage to library or municipal facilities, materials, or equipment caused by their children.

 Parents are asked to familiarize themselves with Library hours and arrange for their child’s pick-up before closing time.
 Library personnel will not provide after-hours child care or transportation.

 The library does not impose limits on access to any materials within its collections.
 Parents, guardians, and/or caregivers are responsible for setting boundaries and/or restrictions for their children (and only their children) regarding access to resources offered by the Library.

 The Library is aware of parental and governmental concerns about child safety on the Internet.
 Library computers are not filtered, and the Library staff does not monitor or control the content of materials offered through the Internet.
 Parents, guardians, and/or caregivers are responsible for their children’s use of the Internet at all times.
 Parents who believe that their children cannot responsibly make use of the Library’s Internet access are requested to monitor their children’s Internet use.

 Young people are expected to follow the same guidelines regarding acceptable and/or unacceptable computer use as other patrons.
 (See the Computer and Internet Use section of this policy.)

 Two Early Learning Station with educational games appropriate for children ages 6 to 12 are provided near the children’s computers.
 The Early Learning Stations are not connected to the Internet.

 Age designations are stated in program publicity to ensure that those who attend programs and special events are capable of the behavior required.
 The Library staff has the right to deny program admittance to children outside the recommended age guidelines for particular programs.